hxwang/Security-Summary/DDoS/botnet-based-DDoS-attack.md

     - Bots are those systems that will eventually carry out the attack on the victim's system.

 #### BotNet Types
 Botnet can have hundreds of implementation.
-Based on how bots are controlled by the masters, botnets are classified into three major categories
+Based on how bots are controlled by the masters, botnets are classified into three major categories, IRC-based, Web-based and P2P-based. [[Link]]()

 ##### IRC-based
 - Ref: [[Lo-1997]](http://www.irchelp.org/irchelp/irctutorial.html)